 A spokeswoman with COFCO Ltd in Beijing said the investment, the company's first in a U.S firm, will benefit COFCO's expansion in the pork industry in China.

 "So far we have no intention to raise the stake," she said.

-Consumption in China, the world's largest pork producer and consumer, has been growing more than 10 percent annually in
+Consumption in China, the world's largest pork producer and consumer, has been growing more than 10 percent annually in recent years.

-of blue ear disease in 2006 had helped reduce the pig population and drive the country's inflation to a decade-high level.
+China's pork prices hit a record high level after outbreaks of blue ear disease in 2006 had helped reduce the pig population and drive the country's inflation to a decade-high level.

 Domestic pork prices were likely to remain high for the rest of the year after the earthquake in the country's largest pork producing province of Sichuan in May killed more than 3 million pigs, according to estimates from industry officials.
 (Reporting by Nicole Maestri in New York and Niu Shuping in Beijing; Editing by Keiron Henderson)